Fork on GitHub first, then clone your fork

 Step 3 Build & run

-The Docker image is self-contained — Claude Code CLI, the MCP server, all skills, and dependencies are baked in.
+The harness Docker image bundles agentic-pi as an npm dep; all skills and dependencies are baked in, and GitHub tooling is built into the agent (no separate MCP process to run).
 Secrets are injected at runtime via the mounted volume.

 # Build and start